 Ebikemotion’s system is based around a 250w rear hub – rather than bottom bracket – motor combined with a slim integrated 250w battery in the down tube.
 This system provides just enough assistance when you need it: more of a gentle push in the back than a surge of torque-laden power.

-The Ribble is more of a cyclist’s choice of power assistance than the leisure rider’s options from the Bosch-equipped bikes that were also on test, such as the Carrera Crossfuse.
+The Ribble is more of a cyclist’s choice of power assistance than the leisure rider’s options from the best electric hybrid bikes that were also on test with Bosch motors, such as the Carrera Crossfuse.

 Control of the motor system is incredibly simple.
 Press the top tube button (called iWoc) to turn it on and the LED light shines white; press and hold and it turns green (low assistance), orange (medium), red (full).

 This is also the battery level indicator; white is 75 to 100 per cent, green 75 to 50 per cent, orange 50 to 25 per cent, red 25 per cent; flashing red indicates less than 10 per cent battery charge remaining.

 The ebikemotion system is also Bluetooth-compatible and the controller flashes blue as it connects to your phone via the free ebikemotion app.
 The app offers a wealth of information with accurate battery level, distance travelled, altitude, average speed, cadence, gradient and current speed.

 You can pair the app with both the bike and a heart-rate monitor and set heart-rate-based assistance.
 It also uses GPS mapping and has functional navigation, and will upload any recorded activities to Strava.